 Compensation Committee.
 The traditional functions of the Compensation Committee include, without limitation, administering the Company's incentive ownership programs and approving the compensation to be paid to the Company's directors and executive officers.
 The Compensation Committee typically meets no less frequently than annually as circumstances dictate to discuss and determine executive officer and director compensation.
 Historically, the Company's Chief Executive Officer annually reviews the performance of each executive officer (other than the Chief Executive Officer, whose performance is reviewed by the Compensation Committee).
 The conclusions reached and recommendations based on these reviews, including with respect to salary adjustments and annual award amounts, are presented to the Compensation Committee, who can exercise its discretion in modifying any recommended adjustments or awards to executive officers.
-The Compensation Committee is entitled to, but generally does not, retain the services of any compensation consultants.
-A compensation consultant was not retained in the past fiscal year.
+The Compensation consultant was not retained in the past fiscal year.
 The Compensation Committee has the power to form and delegate authority to subcommittees when appropriate, provided that such subcommittees are composed entirely of directors who would qualify for membership on the Compensation Committee.